As the now-famous line goes, “Winter is coming.” For HVAC companies, that means more business — and with it, more customer reviews.

 How to Respond to a Bad Customer Review of Your HVAC Company or Heating Repair Service

 Perhaps you operate a regional or national HVAC franchise, such as Rheem, Trane, or Johnson Control.
-Or perhaps you’re a third party, such as an agency or reseller, that’s responsible for managing a large HVAC company’s online reviews.
+Or perhaps you’re a third party, such as a digital marketing agency, that’s responsible for managing a large HVAC company’s online reviews.
 Either way, you need to be prepared for the dreaded yet inevitable 1-star rating.
 Let the simple tips below be your guide.

 Tip #1: Verify the Review

 Just like any other type of business, your HVAC business can be susceptible to false reviews.
 For example, you might receive bad ratings from a “customer” who turns out to be a competitor.
 In other cases, a customer might accidentally leave a bad review out of confusion, such as mistaking your business for another company with a similar name.

 Unfortunately, this occurs more often than you might think, as a recent NBC News investigation revealed.
 According to NBC, its investigators discovered “thousands of questionable reviews on Amazon, Yelp, Facebook and Google,” with some reviewers going so far as to post stock images in place of legitimate photographs.
 BrightLocal also cautions businesses against these dangers, noting in 2019, “82% of consumers have read a fake review in the last year.”

 If you suspect that either one of these scenarios may be occurring, it’s wise to try and verify the review’s validity.
 Reviews.io, a service which “source[s] genuine reviews” for businesses, recommends the following tips to help spot a false review:

 - If possible, try to match the reviewer name to an actual customer or client in your database.

 - Be on the lookout for generic language, rampant typos, or spammy reviews that seem overly stuffed with keywords.